skylantix/Website/src/content/faq.md

 ### Is there a free trial?

-We don't offer a traditional free trial, but we have a **14-day money-back guarantee**.
+Due to the ammount of effort and care that goes into each user, we can't offer a traditional free trial, but we have a **14-day money-back guarantee**.
 If Skylantix isn't right for you within the first 14 days, we'll refund your payment in full.

 **Unsure if this is right for you?** Send us an email at hello@skylantix.com and we can find a time to chat.